JoeSherif97/GPACalculator_FA/README.md

 #### Future GPA Prediction Function: (2 cases)
 ![image](https://github.com/JoeSherif97/GPACalculator_FA/assets/138067777/149a24e9-1792-43ce-9c61-2e75525c1589)
 ![image](https://github.com/JoeSherif97/GPACalculator_FA/assets/138067777/1b0e6e08-6f05-4751-a315-bf6ebc08e605)
+### Feature Overview

+**Functionality and Purpose:**

+1. **Enter Current and Target GPA:**
+   - **Overview:** This feature allows users to input their current GPA and the target GPA they aim to achieve.
+The program then calculates the GPA needed in the next semester to reach the target GPA.
+   - **Functionality:**
+     - **User Input:** The user is prompted to enter their current GPA and the desired GPA.
+     - **Calculation:** The program calculates whether the target GPA is achievable in one semester.
+     - **Output (Case 1):** If the target GPA is achievable, the program provides the required GPA for the next semester.
+       - **Example:** With a current GPA of 2.6 and a target GPA of 2.8, the program suggests an estimated GPA of 3.0 for the next semester.
+     - **Output (Case 2):** If the target GPA is not achievable in one semester, the program informs the user and provides an alternative achievable GPA.
+       - **Example:** With a current GPA of 2.6 and a target GPA of 3.5, the program indicates that the target cannot be reached in one semester.
+It suggests that if the user achieves a GPA of 4.0 next semester, the new GPA will be 3.3.
+   - **Purpose:** This feature helps students set realistic academic goals by understanding the GPA they need to achieve in the upcoming semester to reach their overall GPA targets.
+It also provides a sense of achievable goals when the desired GPA is too high to be attained in one semester.

 #### Average Grade Calculate Function:
 ![image](https://github.com/JoeSherif97/GPACalculator_FA/assets/138067777/a470d817-43e1-438d-aa9e-4599221285f2)

+### Feature Overview

+**Functionality and Purpose:**

+1. **Enter Current GPA and Target GPA to Determine Required Average Letter Grade:**
+   - **Overview:** This feature allows users to input their current GPA and the GPA they aim to achieve.
+The program calculates the average letter grade the user needs to obtain in their subjects next semester to reach the target GPA.
+   - **Functionality:**
+     - **User Input:** The user enters their current GPA and the desired GPA.
+     - **Calculation:** The program computes the average letter grade required in the next semester to achieve the target GPA.
+     - **Output:** The program informs the user of the necessary average letter grade to reach their target GPA.
+       - **Example:** With a current GPA of 2.6 and a target GPA of 3.0, the program indicates that the user needs to achieve an average grade of A- in their subjects next semester to reach the target GPA.
+   - **Purpose:** This feature assists students in understanding the level of academic performance required in the upcoming semester to achieve their GPA goals.
+It provides clear guidance on the average letter grade needed, helping students set realistic expectations and plan their study efforts accordingly.

 #### Target Subject GPA Calculate Function:
 ![image](https://github.com/JoeSherif97/GPACalculator_FA/assets/138067777/e5382ba0-5e21-42e5-9119-f5eda039d005)